misaka-oneesama/misaka-oneesama/README.md

 **ATTENTION: In development!**

 Misaka-oneesama is an upcoming bot for Discord™ with a Web-based configuration panel and plugin support.
 It will provide a simple Plugin API and a graphical configuration.
 The web interface is accessible via HTTP.
+The D-Bus integration offers great possibilities to control the bot from 3rd party applications and scripts.

 I plan to develop some plugins by myself to use with the bot.

+### Features (**NOTICE:** incomplete list, subject to change during development)

+ - **IPC and multithreaded** - load balancing across multiple processes and threads
+ - **Web UI** to setup and configure the bot
+ - **D-Bus integrated** - control the bot from 3rd party scripts and applications

 ## Requirements